Rebecca Mehra: Career

 Mehra is from Palos Verdes Estates, California and attended Palos Verdes High School.
 Despite being affected by athletic asthma and a stress fracture on her foot, Mehra was one of the few athletes in California state history to achieve eight California Interscholastic Federation (CIF) state meet appearances – four in track and field and four in cross country.
 In the final track race of her high school career, she finished 2nd at the CIF women's 1600 metres finals to Nikki Hiltz.

 From 2012 to 2017, Mehra was a member of the Stanford Cardinal track and field team.
 Though her collegiate career was interrupted by four femoral stress injuries, Mehra still achieved a third-place finish in the distance medley relay at the 2016 NCAA Championships, and a 6th-place finish in the 1500 m at the 2017 NCAA Championships.

 At the 2017 Maccabiah Games, Mehra won silver medals in the 800 metres and 1500 metres, both behind gold medalist Sasha Gollish.
 Through meeting Gollish at the Games, Mehra was connected to Dr. Sarah Lesko from Oiselle and eventually joined the brand's Littlewing Athletics elite team.

 By virtue of competing on the fourth-place Strava team at the 2017 USATF National Club Cross Country Championships, Mehra was selected to represent the United States at the 2018 Great Edinburgh International Cross Country, in the mixed gender 4 × 1 km relay.
 The team finished in 7th place.

 Mehra won the 2021 Prefontaine Classic women's 1500 metres in a time of 4:06.39, under the non-Diamond League section of the meet program.
 At the 2021 United States Olympic trials, Mehra competed in both the 800 m and 1500 m.
 In the 800 m, Mehra finished 6th in her semi-final, having to jump over a fallen athlete during the race.
 She filed a protest to be placed into the finals, but the protest was not successful.
 In the 1500 m, Mehra advanced to the finals and finished 11th in a time of 4:08.47.

 In 2022, Mehra suffered from long COVID symptoms and did not reach the finals of the 2022 USA Outdoor Track and Field Championships, ending her season early after that.
+Also in 2022, she was inducted into the Southern California Jewish Sports Hall of Fame.

 In 2023, Mehra stumbled at the Sound Running Track Fest meet in June and later realized she had a acetabular labrum tear, which combined with another bout of COVID-19 ended her season again.